 My teaching approach

 No two people learn dance the same way.
-I work with my students to craft an approach that is based on their individual needs.
-After teaching for thirty years, I still work on learning new ways to help people develop body awareness, better balance and posture.
+I work on incorporating new information about learning into my teaching, constantly striving to improve how I teach.
 I have extensive experience teaching people with anxiety disorders, people on the autism spectrum, and introverts.